rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 This area is specifically used for modularity.
 If you plan on maintaining multiple versions of a package and want to use modularity, this is the place to do it.
 The branch names *should always match* with rpms, especially when there are multiple versions.
 See the `branch` section in this document for more information.

 The name of the module does not necessarily have to match the actual package or package names.
 For example, the idm module.
-There is no package named `idm`, but each package as part of the module have the correct branch names as referenced in the source yaml for the module.
+There is no package named `idm`, but each package as part of the module has the correct branch names as referenced in the source yaml for the module.

 The format expected: